 2. Constrained adaptability

 Franchising doesn’t offer a lot to franchisees the option for innovativeness and development.
-You’ll need to follow what’s given in the franchise manual and agreement.
+You must follow what’s given in the franchise manual and agreement.

-In case you want to do something, such as changing to a less expensive provider or changing a menu, you’ll need to get for the franchiser’s approval first, Most of the time the signed license states a provision where you can never change anything in-store or shop even if you ask the franchiser.
+In case you want to do something, such as changing to a less expensive provider or changing a menu, you must get the franchiser’s approval first, Most of the time the signed license states a provision where you must change nothing in the store or shop even if you ask the franchiser.

 3. Lock-in period

 Franchise contract terms usually go from two to five years or more.
 In that period, you’ll be with the company even if it’s not doing well.
-Reestablishing the agreement relies upon the franchisor’s assessment of your business relationship all through the agreement terms.
+Reestablishing the agreement relies upon the franchisor’s assessment of your business relationship throughout the agreement terms.

 4. Business risk

 Much like any business, franchising is a risky endeavor.
 Your profitability will rely upon the franchiser’s success.
-If the company falls flat, the execution of its franchisees will fail also.
+If the company falls flat, the execution of its franchisees will fail.

 Authenticity of Franchise

-Some of the agencies that you need to check the authenticity of the franchise:
+Some agencies that you need to check the authenticity of the franchise:

 - Security and Exchange Commission (SEC)